 - How does a high-quality 5.1 surround sound system work?

 - How to connect the 5.1 surround speakers

 Enjoy a cinematic experience at home with our 5.1 surround sound system

-How does a high quality 5.1 home theater work?
+How does a high quality 5.1 surround sound system work?

-When installing a system for 5.1 surround in the living room, there are several aspects to pay attention to.
+When installing a surround sound system in the living room, there are several aspects to pay attention to.
 On the one hand, you have to consider the size of that room, as well as the power of the speakers.
 Depending on the type of 5.1 speakers, you can place them on the floor, on a shelf or even hang them on the wall.
-In this case, if hung on the wall or placed on a shelf, if it is not a wireless surround sound system, it is important to leave some space for the cables, as well as for one person to install or configure them if necessary.>
+In this case, if hung on the wall or placed on a shelf, if it is not a wireless surround sound system, it is important to leave some space for the cables, as well as for one person to install or configure them if necessary.

 When using a dolby surround system with 5.1 speakers, correct positioning is an essential factor to achieve the desired sound: the central speaker should always be placed under the TV screen, while the subwoofer should stay close to the centre speaker, but a little further ahead.
 Then one speaker should be placed to the right and one to the left of the TV, both slightly oriented towards the listener.
 As for the other speakers, usually two more should be placed to the left and right of the chair or where you sit.
 This is the only way to achieve a perfect surround effect.

 The accessories required for this depend, of course, on both the type of TV and surround sound system you wosh to install, as different methods can be used depending on whether it is a more or less advanced model.
 In some cases, it is possible to use the optical digital output to connect the 5.1 speakers to the TV; this is a simple solution, but one that can work well and will allow you to enjoy this equipment at all times.